feiyuhuahuo/HuaHuoLabel/USAGE_EN.md

         ├─Original Images
         └─Label Files
 ```
-Select a root directory and manually create a "Obj Det" (or "Single Cls", "Multi Cls", "Sem Seg", "Ins Seg") folder under it.
+Select a root directory and manually create an "Obj Det" (or "Single Cls", "Multi Cls", "Sem Seg", "Ins Seg") folder under it.
 Then create an "Original Images" folder under the directory, copy the images to be labeled into the folder, click the "Open Dir" button in the software, and then select the **root directory**.

 ## Label Mode